 UW Dermatology 2020-2021 Interview Season Statement

 The faculty at the University of Wisconsin have historically taken a holistic approach to application review and interview selection.
 We are interested in the personal characteristics of each applicant and their potential for providing outstanding dermatologic patient care.
-With the transition to video interviews, our team is working to ensure you get a ‘feel’ for the program through our website, Instagram page, and virtual Grand Rounds.
+With the transition to video interviews, our team is working to ensure you get a ‘feel’ for the program through our website, Instagram page, virtual Grand Rounds, and “Matching with a Mask” YouTube series.
 We embrace the recommendations of the Association of Professors of Dermatology for the 2020-21 interview season.
 We welcome you to reach out to our Department contacts if you would like more specific information about our program.

 Residents at the Department of Dermatology receive 3 years of training (PGY2-4) in general dermatology and a variety of subspecialty areas, and can spend an additional year studying in a focused area.

 We are inviting rising M3 and M4 students to apply for a Clinical Research Fellowship in the Department of Dermatology.

 This is an extremely competitive fellowship that is awarded to one (1) rising third or fourth-year medical student who has demonstrated a keen interest in dermatology and is a competitive candidate for dermatology residency